• Home

 How to Make Crockpot Potato Soup with Frozen Hash Browns

 Step 1.
-In a slow cooker add frozen potatoes, cream of chicken soup, chicken brown, and ranch packet.
+In a slow cooker add frozen potatoes, cream of chicken soup, chicken stock, and ranch packet.

 Step 3.
 Add diced cream cheese into the slow cooker and cover for 10-30 minutes until cream cheese has melted.
 Optional- Remove the lid and mash potatoes for a creamier texture.